 The Company has elected to be taxed as a REIT under the Internal Revenue Code of 1986, as amended.
 A REIT will generally not be subject to federal income taxation on that portion of its income that qualifies as REIT taxable income, to the extent that it distributes at least 90% of such REIT taxable income to its shareholders and complies with certain other requirements.
-Management believes that it has the ability to take the appropriate actions so that the suspension of the Company's common stock/OP Unit dividends will not affect the Company's REIT status for 2009.
+Management has initiated certain steps, including revised computations of depreciation deductions for certain properties, so that the initial reduction and subsequent suspension of the Company's common stock dividends in 2009 would not adversely affect the Company's REIT status for 2009.